CurtTilmes/perl6-docker-api/README.md

 ### image-inspect(Str:D :$name!)

+Return low-level information about an image.

 ### image-history(Str:D :$name!)

+Return parent layers of an image.

 ### image-tag(Str:D :$name!, Str :$repo, Str :$tag)

+Tag an image so that it becomes part of a repository.

 ### image-push(Str:D :$name!, Str :$tag)

+Push an image to a registry.

+If you wish to push an image on to a private registry, that image must already have a tag which references the registry.
+For example, registry.example.com/myimage:latest.

+The push is cancelled if the HTTP connection is closed.

 ### image-remove(Str:D :$name!, Bool :$force, Bool :$noprune)

+Remove an image, along with any untagged parent images that were referenced by that image.

+Images can't be removed if they have descendant images, are being used by a running container or are being used by a build.

 ### images-search(Str:D :$term, Int :$limit, :%filters,
                  Bool :$is-official, Bool :$is-automated, Int :$stars)